|

 ITP cases between 1992 and 2002

-The files of all 25 infants under six months of age, hospitalized at the
+The files of all 25 infants under six months of age, hospitalized

-with ITP as the final diagnosis were included in the present study.
-The
+2002 and discharged with ITP as the final diagnosis were included

-diagnosis was established based on the clinical findings (purpura, ecchymosis),
+in the present study.
+The diagnosis was established based on the clinical

-platelet count, bone marrow findings and exclusion of other causes.
+and exclusion of other causes.

-*From Department of Pediatrics, Tabriz University of Medical Sciences,
+*From Department of Pediatrics, Tabriz University of Medical

-Tabriz, Iran.
+Sciences, Tabriz, Iran.

 Medical Journal of Islamic World Academy of Sciences 15:4, 149-151,